 Over the last several years, it’s become clear that telehealth is here to stay.
 According to the American Psychiatric Association, nearly 60% of Americans would use telehealth for mental healthcare, and 43% currently want to continue using telehealth services when the pandemic is over.

-With that new data — and telehealth’s ability to expand access to high-quality providers — it’s no surprise that organizations are starting to think through how they can incorporate telepsychiatry into their program as a long-term solution.
+With that data — and telehealth’s ability to expand access to high-quality providers — it’s no surprise that organizations are thinking through how to start a telemental health practice and leverage it as a long-term solution.

-But, if your organization is thinking about building a formal program in-house, you should consider some important first steps, limitations, and potential alternatives (like formal telepsychiatry vendor partnerships).
+But, if your organization is wondering how to build a telepsychiatry practice in-house, you should consider some important first steps, limitations, and potential alternatives (like formal behavioral health vendor partnerships).

-1. Building a telepsychiatry program in-house won’t solve any recruitment challenges
+1. Building a telehealth program in-house won’t solve any recruitment challenges

 And that’s not the only challenge you might encounter.
 For example, if you have an in-person provider who you think might transition to telehealth on a full-time or part-time basis, they may decide they don’t like telepsychiatry after all.
 Or they may get scooped up by another organization because they’re not limited by geographical location anymore.

-2. A formal telepsychiatry program requires specific technological considerations
+2. A formal telehealth program requires specific technological considerations

-Before you officially commit to trying to build a formal telepsychiatry program in-house, you should ask yourself these questions:
+As you’re learning how to start a telepsychiatry practice in-house, you should ask yourself these questions:

 - Do we have the right video platform?

 - Do we have the right security in place (i.e. VPNs)?